amany4864/LeetCode-Hint-Web-Extension/README.md

 # 🔧 Setup and Usage
 1. Click on the Extension Icon in Chrome.

-2. Paste your Groq API Key (need help?
+2. Paste your free Groq API Key (need help?
 See below 👇).

 3. Select the model name you want to use
 (Currently added only limited models will increase in future)